President’s message: Transparency in the race to net zero

 New Yorkers are used to dealing with bad weather.
-But the smoky orange skies that blanketed everything from Brooklyn Bridge to Central Park this month was something new.
-Across Canada, severe and unusual forest fires have spread smoke across the continent, over borders and cities and even across oceans.
+But the smoky orange skies that blanketed everything from Brooklyn Bridge to Central Park in recent years was something new.
+Across North America and Europe, severe and unusual forest fires spread smoke across continents during the summer months, over borders and cities and even across oceans.

 Wildfire smoke contains a variety of air pollutants, including fine particulate matter, carbon dioxide, nitrogen oxides, and volatile organic compounds.
-The air quality in Toronto on June 7 ranked among the worst in the world.
-In Syracuse, New York, and Pennsylvania’s Lehigh Valley, where the Air Quality Index is measured on a scale of 0 to 500, it exceeded 400.
+The air quality in Toronto on June 7, 2023, ranked among the worst in the world.
+In Syracuse, New York, and Pennsylvania’s Lehigh Valley that summer, where the Air Quality Index is measured on a scale of 0 to 500, it exceeded 400.
 Anything over 300 is considered hazardous and elicits a health warning of emergency conditions.

 The biggest health risk from wildfires is exposure to fine particulate matter called PM2.5.
 Airborne particulate matter isn’t a single pollutant but rather a complex combination of solids and aerosols.
 Particles vary in size and shape; those with a diameter of 10 micron or less (PM10) are inhaled into the lungs and can cause adverse health effects.
 PM2.5 particles (2.5 microns or less in size) are even smaller—about 30 times smaller than the width of a human hair.
 This means they can travel deep into the respiratory tract and cause a range of health problems, from increased hospital admissions for heart and lung issues to acute and chronic bronchitis and worsening asthma attacks.